 - Intensive Domestic Violence Probation Program In response to concerns about the increasing number of domestic violence cases in the 46th District Court, and recognizing the unique risk of harm posed by such cases, the Court started an intensive domestic violence probation program in May of 2012.
 This 52-week program, called the HEAL program ("Helping Explore Accountable Lifestyles"), is a partnership with our Probation Department, the City of Southfield's Department of Human Services, and private practitioners.
 A specially-assigned probation officer handles all domestic violence probationers, and the cases are subject to regular review by the assigned judge.
-The project started with a handful of defendants and two groups; it continues to grow, and at the end of 2013, there were 59 defendants participating in five different groups, each meeting once per week on various days and times.
-Five defendants have graduated from the program.
-It is hoped this intensive program of supervision and education will help break the cycle of violence. - Electronic Upload of Parking Tickets In December, 2013, the Court collaborated with the City of Southfield Parking Enforcement in launching a new parking ticket system.
-Tickets are issued by Parking Enforcement using hand-held electronic units, and then electronically uploaded to the Court's JIS system.
-This eliminates the need for clerks to manually key parking tickets, resulting in a significant savings in terms of staff, time, and resources. - Electronic Ticket Payment Program The 46th District Court continues to use the Judicial Information Systems' (JIS) electronic ticket payment program for traffic and parking tickets.
+The project started with a handful of defendants and two groups; it continues to grow, and at the end of 2014, there were 61 defendants participating in five different groups, each meeting once per week on various days and times.
+In 2014, 18 individuals graduated from the program.
+It is hoped this intensive program of supervision and education will help break the cycle of violence. - Electronic Ticket Payment Program The 46th District Court uses Judicial Information Systems' (JIS) electronic ticket payment program for traffic and parking tickets.
 The program provides citizens with a convenient and efficient method for paying tickets on-line so they do not have to come to court.
 It also provides the Court with a more efficient processing alternative because payments are automatically posted to the Court's case management system, driver license suspensions are cleared and the case automatically disposed.
-This eliminates the need for staff to key the payment, clearance and disposition. - Collections Program In 2003, the Court launched the Collect program, to increase our collection rates.
-Reminder notices are sent to individuals with unpaid parking, traffic and civil infraction matters.
-In 2013, a total of \$686,352 was collected through these focused efforts.
-This brings the total amount collected since the program began in 2003 to \$6,503,553.
+This eliminated the need for staff to key the payment, clearance and disposition. - COLLECT Program In 2003, the Court launched the COLLECT program, in an effort to increase our collection rates.
+Reminder notices are regularly sent to individuals with outstanding fines and costs owing on parking, traffic and civil infraction matters.
+The program has been extremely successful.
+In 2014, a total of \$872,502 was collected through these focused efforts.
+This brings the total amount collected since the program began in 2003 to \$7,382,003.
+The Court accomplishes these collection efforts with no additional staff and with minimal cost to the Court.